Staatliche Sammlung für Ägyptische Kunst: Children's Education

 The guided tours cost €33 and are available in English and French as well.

 Since the beginning of the 2008-2009 school year, schools can book a project hour in addition to guided tours.

 Exhibitions

 The exhibition "ISISBLUT UND STEINBOCKHORN - Amulett und Talisman in Altägypten und im Alpenraum", an exhibition showing amulets and talismans from Ancient Egypt and the Alps, was on view from 22 July 2010 to 9 January 2011.

-An exhibition of Nubian pottery from the Museum magazines is currently on display at the International Ceramics Museum in Weiden.